Updated on May 5, 2022

 San Francisco, CA

-Local Brewing Co. is a favorite among SF residents.
-Local whips up delicious, inventive craft beers and serves fantastic food on-site.
-But Regan and her co-founder Sarah Fenson have also built a place dedicated to inclusivity for everyone.
+Local Brewing Co. is a favorite among SF residents, whipping up delicious, inventive craft beers.
+But Long and her co-founder Sarah Fenson have also built a place dedicated to inclusivity for everyone.

 That includes making beers across a variety of styles with the common theme of accessibility.
-From citrus-forward hazy IPAs to rich, robust black lagers, there’s something for just about any drinker.
+From citrus-forward hazy IPAs to rich, robust black lagers, there’s something for any drinker.
 Plus, the brewery releases exciting limited-edition offerings in colorful, artistic cans.
-And sometimes you’ll find a beer like Gay Beach (named after a nickname for San Francisco’s Dolores Park, a well known venue for Pride), released for Pride 2018, that just explicitly shows the brewery’s Queer roots.
+And sometimes you’ll find a beer like Gay Beach (named after a nickname for San Francisco’s Dolores Park, a well-known venue for Pride) released for Pride 2018 that explicitly shows the brewery’s Queer roots.

 Lost Boy Cider